Top of the page

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter G796 in the search box to learn more about "Hydrocelectomy: Before Your Child's Surgery."
+Enter G796 in the search box to learn more about "Hydrocelectomy: Before Your Child's Surgery".

 Current as of: June 16, 2022

-Medical Review:Adam Husney MD - Family Medicine & Avery L. Seifert, MD - Urology
+Medical Review:Adam Husney MD - Family Medicine & Avery L. Seifert MD - Urology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.